Identifying and prioritizing drivers affecting the resilience of paddy farmers in Guilan province

 2 Graduate Ph.
 D., Islamic Azad University, Science and Research Branch, Tehran, Iran

-3 Assistant Professor, Department of Agricultural Extension and Education, Faculty of Agricultural Sciences, Sari Agricultural Sciences and Natural Resources University, Sari, Iran
+3 Assistant Professor, Department of Agricultural Extension and Education, Faculty of Crop Sciences, Sari Agricultural Sciences and Natural Resources University, Sari, Iran

 4 Researcher ,Guilan Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization(AREEO), Rasht, Iran